Cristina Coc: Early life

 Cristina Coc was born on 21 December 1981 in Laguna, a traditional Mayan village in the Toledo District of Belize.
 She was the youngest of four other daughters born to Maria (née Baki) and Mateo Coc.
-Until she entered school, Coc was raised in Laguna, but seeking better education for their children, the family relocated to Punta Gorda, where Coc attended St. Peter Claver School.
+Until she entered school, Coc was raised in Laguna, but seeking a better education for their children, the family relocated to Punta Gorda, where Coc attended St. Peter Claver School.
 Her academic excellence led to a scholarship award to attend high school at the Toledo Community College, from which she graduated in 1998.
-Determined to continue her education, Coc applied St. John's College, Junior College (SJCJC) and was accepted, but had to leave school because of financial and personal hardship.
+Determined to continue her education, Coc applied to St. John's College, Junior College (SJCJC) and was accepted but had to leave school because of financial and personal hardship.

 Career

 In 1999, Coc began working at the Toledo Christian Academy in the rural part of the Toledo District.
 After a year of employment, she had earned enough money to return to SJCJ and her schooling.
 She became involved in student government and became active in a dispute over bus fares.
 At the completion of her studies, Coc returned to Punta Gorda and began working as an English teacher at Julian Cho Technical High School (JCTHS).
 She actively worked for equal treatment and respect of Mayan students at JCTHS and participated in a liaison program with the Janus Foundation, which taught her mobilization and motivational skills.
-In 2003, Coc moved to Duluth, Minnesota to pursue a bachelor of science degree in biology at the University of Minnesota.
+In 2003, Coc moved to Duluth, Minnesota to pursue a Bachelor of Science degree in biology at the University of Minnesota.
 Once again, during her studies, she worked in social justice and women's organizations.

 Upon completion of her degree, Coc returned to the Toledo District in 2005 and founded the Julian Cho Society (JCS), an indigenous rights organization named for a former Maya activist.
 As Executive Director, Coc led the organization to drive sustainable development, as well as social and human rights protection programs.
 In 2006, Coc served as a spokesperson, organizer and provided testimony in a landmark case involving Maya land rights.
 The government of Belize had granted US Capital Energy—Belize Ltd. rights to conduct seismic testing for oil in the Sarstoon-Temash National Park.
 The Maya villages whose traditional lands extended into the park were not consulted, as they had not been when the park was created as a nature preserve in 1994.
 A co-management agreement had later been negotiated between the communities and the government, which the indigenous communities felt had been violated by the government authorizing oil prospecting.
 Coc helped organize the Maya to prepare a lawsuit and along with Greg Choc was appointed a spokesperson for the Maya Leaders Alliance (MLA).
 Presenting testimony on the customary land tenure of the Maya and the history and ethnography of the region, Coc and Choc urged that the traditional boundaries and land tenure of southern Belize be respected and that the government cease granting logging and mineral extraction contracts on Maya lands.